 Inject some honesty

 Authenticity and honesty go hand in hand.
-And honesty helps to foster trust.
-When it comes to content, we want to build trust with our readers and injecting some honesty into writing can be an effective way to do that.
+And honesty helps to foster trust with readers – when it’s relevant.

 Being honest can be good, it shows integrity – it just has to be relevant to the topic.